-David regularly counsels clients with respect to agency strategy and procedure; pre-merger conduct counseling; contract negotiations; merger control analysis, filings and approvals; and substantive advocacy before various competition law authorities in the US and abroad.
-David has guided clients through numerous DOJ and FTC investigations and second requests and has prepared Hart-Scott-Rodino (HSR) and other merger control filings for hundreds transactions.
-David frequently writes on topics concerning merger review and the HSR Act and his writings have appeared in Law360, The M&A Lawyer, and various American Bar Association publications, among others.
+David regularly counsels clients with respect to agency strategy and procedure; premerger conduct counseling; contract negotiations; merger control analysis, filings, and approvals; and substantive advocacy before various competition law authorities in the United States and abroad.
+David has guided clients through numerous DOJ and FTC investigations and second requests and has prepared Hart-Scott-Rodino (HSR) and other merger control filings for hundreds of transactions.
+David has also guided clients through investigations into possible Clayton Act Section 8 violations.
+He frequently writes on topics concerning merger review and the HSR Act and his writings have appeared in Law360, The M&A Lawyer, and various American Bar Association publications, among others.

-David regularly represents Apollo Global Management in relation to merger control work.
-In addition, he has had leadership roles in obtaining antitrust approvals in several high profile and complicated transactions including:
+David regularly represents some of the world’s largest private equity groups and other prominent companies in relation to merger control work.
+In addition, he has had leadership roles in obtaining antitrust approvals in several high- profile and complicated transactions, including:

-On behalf of Aurobindo in connection with its proposed acquisition of Sandoz’s generic product portfolio (FTC approval pending)
+Aurobindo in connection with its proposed acquisition of Sandoz’s generic product portfolio (FTC)

-On behalf of Securus Technologies (Platinum Equity) in connection with its proposed acquisition of Inmate Calling Solutions (Department of Justice)
+Securus Technologies (Platinum Equity) in connection with its proposed acquisition of Inmate Calling Solutions (DOJ)

-On behalf of Intercontinental Exchange in connection with its acquisition of Standard & Poor’s Securities and Evaluations business from McGraw Hill Financial (Department of Justice)
+Intercontinental Exchange in connection with its acquisition of Standard & Poor’s Securities and Evaluations business from McGraw Hill Financial (investigation by DOJ)

-On behalf of Pfizer Inc. in connection with its proposed $160 billion acquisition of Allergan plc (Federal Trade Commission)
+Pfizer Inc. in connection with its proposed $160 billion acquisition of Allergan plc (investigation by FTC)

-On behalf of Perrigo Company plc in connection with Mylan N.V.’s unsolicited offer to acquire Perrigo Company plc (Federal Trade Commission)
+Perrigo Company plc in connection with Mylan N.V.’s unsolicited offer to acquire Perrigo Company plc (investigation by FTC)

-On behalf of Pfizer Inc. in connection with its $68 billion acquisition of Wyeth (Federal Trade Commission)
+Pfizer Inc. in connection with its $68 billion acquisition of Wyeth (investigation by FTC)